Get

 dog running on the beach

-Alberta is known for its spectacular views of the Rockies and an abundance of natural areas that are perfect for exploring with your dog.
-However, there aren’t many beaches that will accept your best furry friend, although there are plenty of dog parks throughout the province.
-So, here are 10 of the best spots near rivers, lakes, or the ocean that allow dogs on or off a leash, so you and your pup can enjoy the beautiful outdoors together!
+Alberta is known for its spectacular views of the Rockies and an abundance of natural areas that are perfect for exploring with a dog.
+However, there aren’t many beaches that will accept your furry friend, though there are plenty of dog parks throughout the province.
+So, here are the best spots near rivers, lakes, or the ocean that allow dogs on or off a leash, so you and your pup can enjoy the beautiful outdoors together!

 The Top 10 Dog-Friendly Beaches in Alberta, Canada